AdoriZahard/hi3er/docs/index.md

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | SS | SN
+Early | SA | SN or LE
-Mid | SS | BK
+Mid | SA | BK
-Late | SS | SA
+Late | SA | BR

 !!! note
     SN is mainly to deal with the early Quantum mobs as they are too tanky for her without being collapsed.
-Afterwards, SN is swapped out for SA.
+Afterwards, SN is swapped out.
 Remember to bring BK to Heimdall fight.
+LE on the other hand can be more helpful for Early game if you want to have some better uptime on StFu's Burst Mode.

 ####<p align="center">Elysia - Signet of ■■</p>